themegrill/estore/readme.txt

 == Changelog ==
 = Version TBD =
 * Fix   - Category link not working in wooCommerce category collection template
+* Tweak - Updated the woocommerce template file for v3.3.0

 = Version 1.2.2 - 2017-12-15 =
 * Fix   - Link color of widget product carousel and featured posts carousel not working with primary color change